anselmoraya/MLOps-Challenge/README.md

 This project is a technical assessmThis project is a technical assessment meant to take a notebook and apply MLOps principles to the workflow.
 Below are the topics that were to be covered.

 ### Quick Notes
-Before we get started, I wanted to mentioned the orginal file appears to be an HTML file with a jupyter notebook extension.
-I recreated the notebook based on the image listed on the instructions.
-I also reached out to the Technical Recruiter, and still waiting on further instructions.
+Before we get started, I wanted to mention the original file appears to be an HTML file with a jupyter notebook extension.
+I recreated the notebook based on the image listed in the instructions.
+I also reached out to the Technical Recruiter and still waiting on instructions.

 * **MLOpsChallenge.ipynb** (Original File)
 * **MLOpsChallenge_v2.ipynb** (New File)